Meet Moss: The Helper

 The word "MOSS" rendered in bright green rectangular blocks against a dark blue background, in a pixelated or digital font style.

 Hello, meet Moss!
-Moss stands for nothing, it’s just a cool name I think from the British TV show named IT Crowd.
+Moss stands for nothing; it’s just a cool name from the British TV show The IT Crowd.
 You can check other versions or more about the project by visiting here.

 This tool helps me at work.
-I decided to share some of it with the hopes it could make other people’s jobs easier as well.
+I decided to share some of it in the hope that it could make other people’s jobs easier as well.

-It will take input and generated different queries that I can search on the Firewall.
-I am not going to name the firewall we use for opsec reasons.
+It will take input and generate different queries that I can search on the Firewall.
+I will not disclose the name of the firewall we use for operational security (opsec) reasons.

-Often I need to lookup a site’s IP, we use nslookup very often.
-The code will take a site and perform a Nslookup request and take the IP(s) that shown and put them in a format that allows me to easily search the firewall for requests made to that site.
+Often, I need to look up a site’s IP.
+We use nslookup very often.
+The code will take a site and perform a Nslookup request and take the IPs that are shown and put them in a format that allows me to easily search the firewall for requests made to that site.
 It will save the query to the clipboard buffer.

 What It Looks Like